Skip to Main Content

 NO SHAVE NOVEMBER

-Last August, Mid Penn Bank announced a new goal for its partnership with Penn State Health — to raise $1.1 million over the next four years in the name of men’s health and prostate cancer research through its annual No Shave November Campaign.
+In August of 2022, Mid Penn Bank announced a new goal for its partnership with Penn State Health — to raise $1.1 million over the next four years in the name of men’s health and prostate cancer research through its annual No Shave November Campaign.
 To mark the occasion, Penn State Health renamed its second-floor outpatient clinic for Mid Penn Bank.
 Among other benefits, this commitment supports advancements in patient care and diagnosis, and free prostate cancer screenings for local community members.
-In November of 2023, Mid Penn Bank raised $341,000, putting the Bank on track to meet its four-year goal.
+In November of 2024, Mid Penn Bank raised $340,000, putting the Bank on track to meet its four-year goal.